openfed/openfed_orejime/README.md

    Link: https://github.com/openfed/orejime

 3. After running "npm run build" process of Orejime you should have generated JS/CSS files within the "dist" directory.
-   Create a new directory called "orejime" in the "libraries" root folder and copy the contents of "dist" inside.
+   Create a new directory called "orejime" in the "libraries" root folder and copy the directory "dist" inside.
    Make sure the path to the plugin file becomes:
    "libraries/orejime/dist/orejime.js" and "libraries/orejime/dist/orejime.css"